 Common Sense Media surveyed more than 1,000 U.S. teens 13-17 about news for teenagers.
 Seventy-eight percent of teens say it’s important to them to follow current events.
 More than half (54%) get news from social media.

-My 13-year-old son – who just got TikTok – said the same thing.
+When my 13-year-old son got TikTok, he said the same thing.
 He may not go to social media looking for news, but the “for you” page makes suggestions.
 He follows the ones that look interesting.

 This means teens are often getting news from celebrities, influencers and other personalities rather than news organizations.
 The Common Sense survey shows that 60% of teens getting news on YouTube are getting it from celebrities or influencers rather than news organizations.